d-bl/MAE-gf/docs/droste.md

 ![w0][p-wobble-0]
 <p style="clear: both"></p>

-The pricking on the left is generated with one of the "ground from template" [tools](/inkscape-bobbinlace/Ground-from-Template) and a plain text file (<a href="../data/wobble.txt" download>download</a>).
+The pricking on the left is generated with one of the "ground from template" <a href="/inkscape-bobbinlace/Ground-from-Template" target="_blank">tools</a> and a plain text file (<a href="../data/wobble.txt" download>download</a>).
 The changing angle of the rose ground units inspired the name.

 On the right a distorted version that matches a Torchon grid.
 The units of the rose-ground are placed in different directions, indicated with blue arrows.
 These units can be replaced with units of a bias ground.
 The green arrows indicate the working order inherited from the original pair diagram.